ShimmiChristo/shimmin-blog-starter/content/players/cam/index.md

 handicap: 25
 ---

-A new member in 2022, Cam is back in 2023 as a new father and a lighter man.
-He's looking to improve after only winning 2 matches in 2022.
-An early favorite for MIP.
+The last match Cam played was in 2023 and it was a big one.
+He sealed the cup clinching point on the last hole of the Cup.
+Cam took a year off to help with the family.
+He's back and ready to keep the ball rolling in 2025.

-Cam likes U of M sports and skiing.
+Cam still likes U of M sports and skiing.